 Find

-After seeing all the other best paths from its neighboring devices, the router may notice that there is a better path through one of its neighbors.
+After seeing all the other best paths from its neighboring devices, the router may notice a better path through one of its neighbors.
 If so, the router updates its routing table with better paths.
 A link-state algorithm employs a replicated database approach compared to a Distance Vector Algorithm ( distributed calculation ).

 Each router contributes to database pieces; every device adds an element to create a complete network map.
 However, instead of advertising a list of distances to each known destination, the router advertises the states of its local links ( interfaces ).